 -

+The thin films of picene on the Cd(0001) surface are investigated by scanning tunneling microscopy (STM) in this work.
+Compared with conventional noble metal substrates such as Au, Ag, and Cu, Cd(0001) has low electronegativity and small work function , which can effectively weaken the molecule-substrate interactions, thereby promoting the intermolecular van der Waals attraction.
+The experiments are conducted by ultrahigh vacuum low-temperature STM combined with a molecular beam epitaxy system.
+The crystalline Cd(0001) film is grown on a surface of Si(111)- 7×7 by depositing 15-20 monolayers of Cd atoms, followed by being annealed.
+The picene molecules are deposited on the Cd(0001) surface at 100–120 K, where monolayer (ML) is defined as the critical coverage before second-layer nucleation.
+All STM measurements are acquired in constant-current mode.
 It is observed that, in the submonolayer regime, the picene molecules occupy the entire substrate surface and form disordered two-dimensional molecular gas, indicating the existence of electrostatic repulsive interaction among picene molecules.
 With the coverage increasing, the first layer of molecules undergoes the disorder-order transition, forming the parallel array of molecular stripes of flat-lying molecules.
-The high-resolution STM images indicates that the building blocks of molecular stripes is a picene dimer with the opposite dipole moments.
-More importantly, under specific bias voltages, the first layer of molecular stripes exhibits electronic transmission: not only the underlying Cd substrate atoms but also the standing waves of scattered electrons can also be observed nearby the defects.
-When the coverage exceeds 1.0 ML, the second picene layer also form the stripe array composed of picene dimers of a flat-lying and a side-on molecules, similar to the (110) plane in picene crystals.
-The above results indicate that, the electrons from the quantum-well states of Cd (0001) thin film have very strong penetration ability, and their vertical tunneling length reaches to the distance of two molecular layers.-
+The high-resolution STM images show that the building block of molecular stripes is a picene dimer with the opposite dipole moments.
+More importantly, under a specific bias voltage, the first layer of molecular stripes exhibits electronic transmission: not only can the underlying Cd substrate atoms be observed, but also the standing waves of scattered electrons can be observed near the defects.
+When the coverage exceeds 1.0 ML, the second picene layer also forms the stripe array composed of picene dimers of a flat-lying and a side-on molecules, similar to the (110) plane in picene crystals.
+The above results show that the electrons from the quantum-well states of Cd (0001) thin film have very strong penetration ability, and their vertical tunneling length reaches to the distance of two molecular layers. -

 Keywords:

-- Picene molecules /
+- picene molecules /

-- STM /
+- scanning tunneling microscopy /

-- Dipole-dipole interaction /
+- dipole-dipole interaction /

-- Electronic transmission
+- electronic transmission

 -